antquinonez/Far-Finer-ARBES/README.md

 ## Overview

 The Far Finer Candidate Evaluation System is a toolkit for evaluating candidates against job descriptions using multiple hiring strategies.
-This repository contains tools that allow users to assess role fit, prepare for interviews, and consider various aspects of a candidate's profile.
+This repository contains tools and rule sets that will allow everyone in the hiring process to:
+- Evaluate candidate resumes
+- Assess role fit
+- Summarize resume and extract skill information.

 ## Goal